int-brain-lab/paper-brain-wide-map/brainwidemap/decoding/README.md

 ```
 .
 The total number of jobs required will be the number of sessions * ceil(n_pseudo / n_pseudo_per_job).

-The prefix of the filenames of output and error files found in slurm_decode.sh (lines '#SBATCH --output'
+The prefix of the filenames of output and error files found in 03_slurm_decode.sh (lines '#SBATCH --output'
 and '#SBATCH --error') is used for post-processing.
 For example, if your error filename in
-slurm_decode.sh, excluding directory, is 'ds_bwmrelease_3_.%a.err', then you will want to remember the
+03_slurm_decode.sh, excluding directory, is 'ds_bwmrelease_3_.%a.err', then you will want to remember the
 prefix 'ds_bwmrelease_3_' because it is used in the next step.
 Also, note the directory in which these
 files are saved and change if necessary.